 Till next time,

+I suggest a different approach.
+First of all, keep it simple yet specific.
+Second, keep it balanced.
 Too often we focus so much energy on changing one aspect of our life that we totally neglect the other aspects.
-For example, there's that promotion you want, so you put 110% of your energy into doing the work, gaining the visibility and finding the opportunity that will get you there.
+For example, there's that promotion you want, so you put 110% of your energy into doing the work, gaining the visibility, and finding the opportunity that will get you there.
 Pretty soon you're skipping the gym, eating junk food at the office for dinner, and saying "no" to time with family and friends.
 "Vacation?
 Not happening!"
 And do you get the promotion?
-Sometimes.
+Maybe.
 But at what cost?

 Till next time,